 The crossbows of today are basically compound bows mounted sideways on a gun stock.
 That is a bit oversimplified, but not off the mark.
 Crossbow hunting is more like gun hunting than bowhunting in many aspects.
 You cock the bow once you get to your hunting area, and do not have to draw the string back when the animal comes into your shooting lane, just aim and shoot.

-Since it has a stock and barrel set up you aim it much as you would a shotgun or rifle.
+Since it has a stock and barrel set up you aim it much as you would a duck hunting shotgun or rifle.
 Most have a cam and cable system like compound bows.
 When you draw the bowstring back you lock it into the full draw position.
 They have a toe loop on the front end to help you draw.

 As the string is locked into the full draw position, energy is stored in the limbs just as a compound bow is at full draw.
 When the trigger is pulled the string is released and the stored energy is used to propel the string and thus the bolt forward.